Expert Insights on Community Safety

 Get your kids well-acquainted with the neighborhood.

 Take walks with your kids frequently and show them around the neighborhood on different days and times.
 This way, if they are ever lost or stumble across a neighbor's kid who may be lost, they can safely find their way home.
 Also, inform them of potentially unsafe areas.
-Encourage your children to frequent public areas (avoid alleyways or spaces where they can easily be kidnapped, attacked, or cornered) and be home before dark.
+Encourage your children to stick to public, well-lit spaces — steer them away from alleyways or isolated spots where they could be vulnerable — and make sure they're back home before dark.

 Know your children's friends

 Get to know your children's friends and their parents.
 Try to meet them beforehand and get all their contact information saved to your phone.
 Ask what the children will be doing at their house and if they'll be supervised.
 If you're unable to meet the parents first, then try to talk to them over the phone.
-Issues to consider discussing include guns, pools, trampolines, and dogs.
-Use your judgment.
+Key topics worth bringing up: firearms storage, pools, trampolines, and pets like dogs.
+Every household is different, so trust your instincts.

 Teach problem-solving skills to your children.

 Your children will inevitably come across bullies or have confrontations with their friends.
 Role-play common scenarios that apply to their age group.
-Teach them to use words to work through any issues rather than resorting to violence.
-Instill in them that teasing and making fun of others can be hurtful.
-It does not lead to good friendships.
+Coach them to use words to work through conflict rather than resorting to physical confrontation.
+Help them understand that teasing and making fun of others causes real harm — and doesn't exactly win you any friends.

 Give your child a mode of communication.